Reshad de Gerus: 2024

 For the 2024 season, de Gerus remained in the ELMS, moving to IDEC Sport and driving alongside Job van Uitert and Paul Lafargue.
 After three successive fourth places to start off the season, de Gerus and van Uitert finished third at Spa, moving up to third place in the standings.
-However, a crash caused by the #55 GT Ferrari of Duncan Cameron forced the Frenchman to retire at Mugello, leaving the team out of the title hunt.
+However, a crash caused by the No. 55 GT Ferrari of Duncan Cameron forced the Frenchman to retire at Mugello, leaving the team out of the title hunt.
 De Gerus ended up sixth in the drivers' standings.

 After van Uitert qualified second at Le Mans, de Gerus helped IDEC towards its first podium at the event, finishing third.
 Following the season, de Gerus was chosen by the ACO to take part in the 2024 FIA World Endurance Championship rookie test at the Bahrain International Circuit, where he drove the title-winning Toyota GR010 Hybrid.